Building spatial symmetries into parameterized quantum circuits for faster training: Numerical Results

 The performance of a given circuit, at fixed number of layers $L$, can be assessed in terms of the energy $E^{opt}(L)$ achieved after parameter optimization, relative to the true ground-state energy $E_{GS}$ of the Hamiltonian under study.
 This is quantified in terms of the relative error

-To gauge the performance of a circuit construction across different system sizes, we will consider the critical number $L_c(\varepsilon)$ of layers required to achieve a given error $r \leq \varepsilon$.
-Additionally, we will report the number $N_c(\varepsilon) = n_l \times L_c(\varepsilon)$ of independent parameters corresponding to $L_c(\varepsilon)$ and where $n_l$ denotes the number of parameters per layer.
-All the circuits are numerically simulated using Tensorflow Quantum~\cite{broughton2020tensorflow} and their optimizations are performed using the L-BFGS-B routine~\cite{zhu1997algorithm} with initial random circuit parameters.
+To gauge the performance of a circuit construction across different system sizes, we will report the critical number $L_c(\varepsilon)$ of layers required to achieve a sufficiently small error $\varepsilon$.
+For each family of circuits and each system size $n$ considered, this number is obtained by repeating optimizations of circuits with increasing number of layers $L$ until $r(L) \leq \varepsilon$.
+Additionally, we will report the total number $N_c(\varepsilon) = n_l \times L_c(\varepsilon)$ of independent parameters corresponding to $L_c(\varepsilon)$ layers and where $n_l$ denotes the number of independent parameters per layer (that varies depending on the family of circuits considered).

+All the circuits are numerically simulated using Tensorflow Quantum~\cite{broughton2020tensorflow} and their optimizations are performed using the L-BFGS-B routine~\cite{zhu1997algorithm} with initial random circuit parameters and a number of iterations systematically capped to $500$ iterations per individual optimization.
 Given such stochastic initialization, any optimization is repeated $N_{rep}=25$ times and results are reported in terms of the statistics (median) evaluated over these repetitions.

 These optimization metrics already capture some main aspects of trainability.
 Namely, non-vanishing relative errors arise from limited expressibility of the circuits, and also from features of the optimization landscape such as the presence of low-quality local minima.
 Still, given that these figures are obtained on simulations, they do not reflect problems of vanishing gradients.
 Hence, we will also provide an assessment of the scaling of the variance of the parameter gradients.
 Variances $\text{Var} (\partial_i E)$ of the individual partial derivatives (see Eq.~\eqref{eqn_partial_i}) are evaluated over repeated random circuit initializations, and depend both on a given parameter index $i$ and on the depth $L$ of the circuit considered.
 To provide synthetic but meaningful information, we will report the median evaluated at a critical number of layers, that is, in a regime where high-fidelity ground state preparation is in principle possible.